MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### MeritRemoval

 MeritRemovals aren't created on their own.
 When a MeritHolder creates two Elements with the same nonce, or two Verifications at different nonces which verify competing Transactions, nodes add a MeritRemoval to the MeritHolder.
 This MeritRemoval is added right after the archived Elements.
 All unarchived Verifications are struck null and void, with all votes (SendDifficulty, DataDifficulty, and GasPrice) being completely removed from consideration.
 Pending Elements can be safely pruned once the MeritRemoval is included in a Block.
-It should be noted if a MeritHolder verifies competing Transactions, those competing Transactions can no longer be pruned.

 The creation of a MeritRemoval causes the MeritHolder's Merit to no longer be usable.
 Once the MeritRemoval is in a Block, the Merit no longer contributes to the amount of 'live' Merit, in order to not raise the percentage of Merit needed to verify a transaction.
 This is further described in the Merit documentation.
 Merit Holders are ineligible for rewards using removed Merit.
 Merit Holders may regain Merit, yet if the Block which archives their Merit Removal gives them Merit, it is also removed.